sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 </center>

 The above concepts are illustrated in Figure 5.2.
 You start with the original data as it was acquired/collected.
-Post verification of the data, there are different options to validate the data such as removal of outliers, imputation to fill missing data, mean centering, and winsorizing, among others.
+Post verification of the data, there are different options to validate the data such as removal of outliers, imputation to fill missing data [1], mean centering, and winsorizing, among others.
 There are different strategies  for data imputation starting from mean imputation to least squares to nearest neighbors.
 Mean centering means that you subtract the mean value of the data from each data point.
 This moves the data to be centered around the mean while leaving the distribution unchanged.
 On the other hand, winsorizing means you remove the extreme values of the data to limit the effect of possible outliers.
 While some operations are commutative (remove outliers, mean centering), others are dependent on the sequence.
 Most importantly, not all operations may be needed.

 At the outset, it is not clear what will work best from the perspective of model training and model metrics.
 So you may have to try different options with different sequencing.
 Data versioning keeps this exercise manageable with data lineage that allows you to switch between different versions.
 Each version of the data is expected to deliver different models with different parameter values.
 So the data is the primary driver toward parameters, as we see in detail in the next section.